mostafa-amin-dt/langmem/docs/docs/concepts/conceptual_guide.md

 # Memory in LLM Applications

-Memory enables an agent to learn from interactions and adapt over time to user preferences.
-LangMem equips you with a toolkit to store, retrieve, and evolve memories across conversations.
-Oversimplified, all of these utilities define ways to extract and manage information from trajectories by prompting LLMs to generate structured information based on context and an (optional) existing memory state.
+Memory allows agents to remember important information across conversations.
+LangMem provides ways to extract meaningful details from chats, store them, and use them to improve future interactions.
+At its core, each memory operation in LangMem follows the same pattern:

+1. Accept conversation(s) and current memory state
+2. Prompt an LLM to determine how to expand or consolidate the memory state
+3. Respond with the updated memory state

+How you represent and manage memories depends on what your agent needs to learn.
+Read on to learn about the different types of memory and why they are useful.

 ## Types of Memory

 Memory in LLM applications can reflect some of the structure of human memory, with each type serving a distinct purpose in building adaptive, context-aware systems:

 | Memory Type | Purpose | Storage Pattern | When to Use |
 |-------------|---------|-----------------|-------------|